Fan Zhiyi: International career

 Fan was a key veteran of the China national team that qualified for the 2002 FIFA World Cup, their first time qualifying for the tournament.
 After returning from the 2002 FIFA World Cup, Fan announced his retirement from the national team after ten years where he was an anchor in the defense and was capped 106 times for his country.

 Managerial career

 Fan often stated that his desire was to move into management and had brief spells as an assistant coach with Buler Rangers and Shanghai Zobon while he was still playing.
 Once he retired from playing football, he became a technical director and assistant coach at China League Two side Suzhou Trips.
 Fan became manager of China League One side Shanghai East Asia in 2010, but he was sacked at the end of the 2010 season.
 Between 2016 and 2018, Fan worked as the manager of Shanghai Shenhua youth team.

-In 2022, Fan was elected as vice present of Shanghai Football Association.
+In 2022, Fan was elected as the vice president of Shanghai Football Association.